MrAlvin/van-e-relay/README.md

 So far this collection of PCBs consists of
  - Version C3
+    - 104 x 80 mm PCB - 114 x 80 mm Envelope
+ - Version C3-F
- - Version C3-F (a fuse on the PCB - for each channel)
+    - a fuse on the PCB - for each channel
+    - 104x 80 mm PCB - 114 x 80 mm Envelope
+ - Version C4
- - Version C4 (dual MOSFETs - for each channel)
+    - dual MOSFETs - for each channel
+    - 100 x 84 mm PCB - 100 x 84 mm Envelope
+ - Version C4-F
- - Version C4-F (dual MOSFETs and a fuse on the PCB - for each channel)
+    - dual MOSFETs and a fuse on the PCB - for each channel
+    - 100 x 84 mm PCB - 100 x 84 mm Envelope

 These PCBs can be made/configured in different modes of how many ampere each channel can handle.